rossrobino/domco/README.md

 ### public

 The `src/public` directory is for housing static assets that you do not want modified in your final build, these will be copied into the output directory.
+For example, to reference `../public/image.png`, write `/image.png`.

 ### lib

 `src/lib` has been configured with the `$lib` alias for convenience.
-This is a good place to house shared code that will be imported in other places in your project.
+This is a good place to house shared code that will be imported in other places in your project such as blocks or types.